Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     === "Amino acid selection"
         Notation: [ `CHAIN`/(`RESNUM` or `RESNUM-RESNUM`) ]
-        :   Print residues indivual or ranges.
+        :   Print residues individual or ranges.
 This notation also supports insertion codes, in which case you must define them individually

         !!! example
             `print_res="A/1,3-10,15,100"` This will print Chain A residues 1, 3 through 10, 15, and 100 from the
             complex topology file and the corresponding residues in either the ligand and/or receptor topology files.

-            Suppost that we can have the following sequence: A:LUE:5, A:GLY:6:A, A:THR:6:B, A:SER:6:C A:ASP:6D, A:ILE:7
+            Suppost that we can have the following sequence: A:LEU:5, A:GLY:6:A, A:THR:6:B, A:SER:6:C A:ASP:6D, A:ILE:7

             === "Supported notation"